GabrielM33/My-Projects/README.md

 Welcome to my GitHub portfolio!
-This repository showcases a collection of my projects and work in various fields, including Machine Learning, Unity Game Development with C#, Swift, and SQL.
+This repository showcases a collection of my projects and work in various fields, including Machine Learning with Python, Unity Game Development with C#, Swift, and SQL.
 Feel free to explore the projects and provide feedback.

 ### Machine Learning Projects